ilarijn/1202-esicrexe-eniccav/README.md

 ## vaccine-exercise-2021

-A Node server, React client and PostgreSQL database for presenting information about vaccine orders and vaccinations.
+A Node server, responsive React client and PostgreSQL database for presenting information about vaccine orders and vaccinations.

 ## Running the app